yuanwei2023/umr/doc/sphinx/source/gui.rst

 Graphical User Interface
 ========================

-When built with the GUI enabled the gui can be initialized with the *--gui* command:
+UMR now comes with a GUI component that can be initialized with the *--gui* command:

 ::